Shyam-Chen/Little-Books/vue-formor/tabular-form-groups.md

 <script lang="ts" setup>
 import { reactive, toRef } from 'vue';
 import { useValibotSchema } from 'vue-formor';
-import { withDefault, object, array, string, minLength } from 'valibot';
+import { optional, object, array, string, minLength } from 'valibot';

 const msgs = { required: `This is a required field` };